nebula-navigator/nebula-navigator.github.io/_publications/imbh-clusters.md

 of 10^3–10^4 M⊙ can form within ≲ 5 Myr through the runaway collision channel.
 At later times, the IMBHs continue to grow through mergers with black holes, stars, and compact remnants, providing predictions testable with future gravitational-wave and transient surveys.

-Keywords. stars: black holes – galaxy: globular clusters: general – methods: numerical – stars: kinematics and dynamics – gravitational waves
+**Keywords:** stars: black holes – galaxy: globular clusters: general – methods: numerical – stars: kinematics and dynamics – gravitational waves